This article was updated on February 9, 2023.

 4. Prioritize must-deliver capabilities over those that can be “good enough.”

 Nonprofits typically operate in an environment of resource scarcity, which puts pressure on leaders to make tough choices about how best to spend available dollars.
 In such an environment, it’s important to prioritize those few capabilities most essential to delivering your strategic goals.
-In operating model design, naming these capabilities helps you make operating model design choices that make it as easy as possible to develop and deliver these critical capabilities (which is why we include “must-get-right” decisions and capabilities in the center of our framework).
+In operating model design, naming these capabilities helps you make operating model design choices that make it as easy as possible to develop and deliver these critical capabilities.

 For Project ECHO, accelerating global growth means investing in best-in-class staff expertise and connective technologies to deliver training and telemedicine across Project ECHO’s global platform.
 This required adjustments in organizational structure and staff compensation to position Project ECHO to attract this top-caliber talent.
 For PSI, the adjustment to group like markets together was an operating model design choice aimed in part at making it easier for PSI to concentrate and target its technical capabilities in the right locations.